Robyn Hitchcock Album Reviews

 1991, 6.5/10

-The most mainstream songs are the most memorable – Hitchcock plays it straight with the tuneful power pop of ‘So You Think You’re In Love’, a #1 modern rock hit.
+The most mainstream songs are the most memorable.
+Hitchcock plays it straight with the tuneful power pop of ‘So You Think You’re In Love’, a #1 modern rock hit.
 There’s also ‘Ultra-Unbelievable Love’, a buoyant riff-rocker that’s hard to take seriously from the usually cynical Hitchcock.
-But if you can get past the production, there are a bunch of impressive deep tracks – ‘Oceanside’ is a great opener, ‘She Doesn’t Exist’ is delicately pretty, while ‘Child of the Universe’ is psychedelic and fun.
+But if you can get past the production, there are impressive deep tracks – ‘Oceanside’ is a great opener, ‘She Doesn’t Exist’ is delicately pretty, while ‘Child of the Universe’ is psychedelic and fun.

-Perspex Island is a promising bunch of songs, let down by overly mainstream production.
+Perspex Island is a promising bunch of songs, let down by bland mainstream production.

 1993, 7/10

-Respect is a sombre affair, influenced by the death of HItchcock’s father.
+Respect is a sombre affair, influenced by the death of Hitchcock’s father.
 There’s a bunch of low-key folk tunes, bookended by two oddities.
-These are ‘The Yip Song’, a stream-of-consciousness with a nagging chorus, and the weirdness of ‘Wafflehead’, ending the Egyptians’ career on a decidedly offbeat note.
-In between, there’s a series of well-written tunes – more sombre and death-focused than usual.
-Often the most minimal arrangements are most successful – ‘Arms of Love’ and ‘Serpent at the Gates of Wisdom’ are gorgeous.
+These oddities are ‘The Yip Song’, a stream-of-consciousness song with a nagging chorus, and the weirdness of ‘Wafflehead’, ending the Egyptians’ career on a decidedly offbeat note.
+There’s a series of well-written tunes in between – more sombre and death-focused than usual.
+The most minimal arrangements are often most successful – ‘Arms of Love’ and ‘Serpent at the Gates of Wisdom’ are gorgeous.

 Respect might have worked better as a Hitchcock solo record, but it’s a respectable end to the Egyptians’ career.